gracelang/minigrace-performance/README.md

 The speedup for this version is significant: over 7600 requests/ms, 3.2 times better than the plain version.

 Notice that the confidential checks are no longer being performed, because the method function is never made available directly.
+We would need to find a new way of checking for confidential methods being invoked from outside.

 ## Could we use the OO form in production code?